-As can be seen in Table V, when the unconstrained maximum sharing problem is defined using the model that considers the minimization of partial terms, a smaller 0-1 ILP problem can be obtained than is defined by the minimization of operations model due to the network simplifications.
+As can be seen from the Table V, when the unconstrained maximum sharing problem is defined using the model that considers the minimization of partial terms, a smaller 0-1 ILP problem can be obtained than is defined by the minimization of operations model due to the network simplifications.
 On these problem instances, we compare SAT-based 0-1 ILP solvers, i.e., Bsolo [13] and MiniSat+ [11], in terms of CPU time required to find a solution.
-The results are given in Table VI, where CPU denotes the CPU time (in seconds) of a personal computer with dual Pentium Xeon at 2.4 GHz and 4 GB of main memory, running Linux.
-The allowed CPU time for the algorithms was 3600 s.
-In this table, the italic results indicate that a satisfiable, rather than the minimum, solution is obtained within the given CPU time limit.
+The results are given in Table VI where CPU denotes the CPU time in seconds of a PC with dual Pentium Xeon at 2.4GHz and 4GB of main memory, running Linux.
+The allowed CPU time for the algorithms was 3600 seconds.
+In this table, the italic results indicate that a satisfiable rather than the minimum solution is obtained in the given CPU time limit.